 As the cold snap sets in, I’ve been looking for warming breakfasts to cook on weekends with friends.
 French toast is a classic brunch staple, and baking it this way means you can make enough for several people without having to do it in batches.
-You can just bung all the ingredients into a dish and sit back and wait for it to bake.
-It’s a type of cross between a bread and butter pudding and the original version, ideal for a slightly more indulgent option.

-Sprinkle muscovado sugar over the top, cover with tin foil, and place in the oven for 55-65 minutes, or until the liquid has set.
+Sprinkle muscovado sugar and cinnamon over the top, cover with tin foil, and place in the oven for 55-65 minutes, or until the liquid has set.
 Remove the tin foil for the last 10 minutes of the bake, to allow the top to crisp up and become golden.

 Remove from the oven and leave it to settle for 5 minutes before serving.